 Puppies of premature litters need to be fed well and around the clock by a caregiver due to the fact that most times the mum has not yet produced sufficient amount of milk or is busy feeding the other stronger pups.
 They are also very weak after birth with not enough energy to even nurse or fight for the access to a teat.

-In the event that the pup is able to nurse naturally with the mom, you still need to supervise and monitor the puppy’s weight gains.
+In the event that the pup is able to nurse naturally with the mom, you still need to supervise and monitor the puppy’s weight gain.
 Because preemies are already malnourished, supplementing additional feedings on top of the nursing will be essential.
 Generally, premature puppies need to be fed every two hours for optimum assurance.
 Various methods can be implemented to assist in feeding, considering most preemies are not functionally able to swallow yet, you will have to take over and substitute for the mother.
 Read our guide on bottle-feeding to be ready!

 You will need to buy puppy formula and have it prepared and ready for when the puppy is born.
 Many breeders recommend adding a few drops of the mother’s colostrum — the mother’s first milk after giving birth — freshly squeezed into a clean bowl mixed into the formula and also some glucose or NutriCal.
 Mixing some of the NutriCal with warm water is a great way to hydrate the puppy.
 Do not feed it cow’s milk as this can cause dehydration and diarrhea.